-Perhaps the clearest way to capture the political and literary ingenuity of William Butler Yeats (June 13, 1865 – January 28, 1939) to Irish nationhood is to say people of a certain age will know where they were when they heard Yeats died.
-Few people, considering the poet died in 1939, but nevertheless: Yeats is intertwined with the Irish psyche.
+Perhaps the most straightforward way to capture William Butler Yeats's (June 13, 1865 - January 28, 1939) political and literary ingenuity to Irish nationhood is to say people of a certain age will know where they were when they heard Yeats died.
+Few people, considering the poet died in 1939, but Yeats is intertwined with the Irish psyche.
+In 2023, the Dublin Marathon gave runners a medal that featured Yeats' profile.

 From “The Second Coming”